-Terry’s Gamma Knife Procedure Oct.
-2022
+Terry’s Gamma Knife Procedure

 The next morning, I knew in Allen‘s eyes something was terribly wrong with my face.
-He looked at me and said you have shingles.
-I was no stranger to shingles, as I had them almost 4 years ago to the day in September, 2018.
-That time it was on my back, and I had no feeling, and it was a mild case of shingles.
-But oh, now I had terrible shingles on the left-hand side from my forehead down to my eyelid and into my hairline.
-It was extremely painful for 3 1/2 weeks.
-I looked like a monster the first two weeks with big sores.
+He looked at me and said “I think you have shingles.”
+I was no stranger to shingles, as I had them almost 4 years ago in September, 2018.
+That time it was on my back, a mild case and I had no feeling in my back so it was a relatively minor episode.
+But now I had terrible shingles on the left side from my hairline across my forehead and down to my eyelid.
+It was extremely painful for over 3 weeks.
+The sores during the first two weeks made me feel like a monster.
 The worst was my eyelid – it felt like it had a rock on it.

 Tamara and Terry